photonixapp/photonix/README.md

 ### Deep learning

-* Use Tensorflow's [Detection Model Zoo](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/detection_model_zoo.md) initially Mobilenet trained on COCO.
-It should be able to give bounding boxes.
-The Open Images dataset-trained models might also be useful for a wider range of labels.
-* Object detection with bounding boxes using [YOLO](https://pjreddie.com/darknet/yolo/).
-This might not be required if Tensorflow Detection Model Zoo is good enough, SSD seems better than YOLO now which is in the models above.
-Using this just on the pre-trained COCO dataset should be a good enough start as the labels are things that people would take search for.
-Locating and counting the people in photos will be a great use on it's own.
 * Score photos using [NIMA Neural Image Assessment](https://research.googleblog.com/2017/12/introducing-nima-neural-image-assessment.html).
 We can use this to determine things like what to use for album covers and slideshows.